JessicaKharbanda/sum/README.md

-takes 2 numbers as input and returns their sum.
+takes 2 numbers as input and prints their sum.